 (Recasts with share move; Adds executive and analyst comments, byline)

 By Aarthi Sivaraman

 The maker of shoe brands such as Naturalizer and Via Spiga also cited higher commodity costs that raised its expenses for the quarter, saying it sought to reduce those costs.

-Brown Shoe, like other shoe and apparel companies, has seen results suffer as shoppers allocate more money for necessities such as food and gasoline, as those prices rise in a weak U.S.
+Brown Shoe, like other shoe and apparel companies, has seen results suffer as shoppers allocate more money for necessities such as food and gasoline, as those prices rise in a weak U.S. economy.

 Sales fell 1.3 percent to $569.2 million.